Instructions for Authors

 - Manuscript Files:

-- Main text, figures, images and supplementary materials (all in acceptable formats).
+- Main text, figures, images and supporting materials (all in acceptable formats).

 - Author Information: